calypsonet/keyple-demo-ticketing-reloading-remote/server/README.md

 ## Running the server from the executable JAR file

-The server is packaged as an executable jar `keyple-demo-remote-server-X.Y.Z-full.jar` which can be started with the
+The server is packaged as an executable jar `keyple-demo-ticketing-reloading-remote-server-X.Y.Z-full.jar` which can be started with the
 command:

 ```
-java -jar keyple-demo-remote-server-X.Y.Z-full.jar
+java -jar keyple-demo-ticketing-reloading-remote-server-X.Y.Z-full.jar
 ```

 A web browser should be launched automatically pointing to the server dashboard application.